andreasofthings/feeds/docs/source/index.rst

-.. feedbrater documentation master file, created by sphinx-quickstart on Wed Apr  3 14:03:23 2013.
+.. feeds documentation master file, created by sphinx-quickstart on Wed Apr  3 14:03:23 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to feedbrater's documentation!
+Welcome to feeds documentation!
 ======================================

-Feedbrater aims to be a replacement for feedburner.
+Feeds aims to be a replacement for feedburner.
 It is realized as a Django app.
-It takes feeds in any format `feedparser` can understand and aims to reproduce identical but trackable feeds, augmented with feedbrater information.
+It takes feeds in any format `feedparser` can understand and aims to reproduce identical but trackable feeds, augmented with feeds information.

 Detailed documentation is in the "docs" directory.